Hazlegrove School A GSG School

 Broadly non-selective.
 All hopefuls are invited for a trial day at which reading/spelling ages and mathematical ability are assessed, plus any need for additional learning support identified.

 Sport, music and drama ditto.
 There’s an extensive fixture list with other schools and plenty of silverware in the trophy cabinet.
 One parent articulated the common tension between winning at all costs/sport for all, and wondered if there could be more chances for less skilled players to represent the school at matches.
 (School defends its record on this.)
 As for the music, well, our socks were knocked off by the impromptu marimba recital (we had not met one before either) the head asked a boy to perform when we happened upon him jamming with a couple of other pupils in the music department.
-Masses going on of all standards, from absolute beginners to one already at grade 8, and a clutch taking grade 5 theory.
-Conventional choices for drama, such as ‘Wind in the Willows’ and ‘The Wizard of Oz’ put on in purpose-built theatre and much enjoyed by performers and audience alike; pupils also take LAMDA exams.
-Mandarin club has proved hugely successful and Mandarin introduced for year 5 pupils from 2013.
+Masses going on of all standards, from absolute beginners to one already at grade 8, and a clutch taking grade 5 theory - plus giant outdoor chimes in pre prep playground.
+Conventional choices for drama, such as Wind in the Willows and The Wizard of Oz put on in purpose-built theatre and much enjoyed by performers and audience alike; pupils also take LAMDA exams.
+Mandarin club has proved hugely successful and Mandarin introduced for year 5 pupils.

 Hazlegrove is quite smart and not a typical country prep school.
 A broad cross-section (says school) of local and not-so-local families drive or bus their kids in from all over the place up and down the A303, and it’s the school of choice for many families making the big move out of London.
 The head defined parents, when asked, as the ‘sort of people who don’t look in the mirror before they come to pick up’; their occupations include farmer, lawyer, doctor, plumber, cheese-maker, helicopter pilot, entrepreneur, designer, author and chef.
 There is an active and welcoming social scene and parents, mums in particular, take up the exercise classes and tennis coaching with enthusiasm.
 Try as we might, we could not find anything to fault about this super one-off school with its quirky head.